miguelpeixe/jitsi-provisioner/README.md

 - Provision a Jitsi Meet server of any size and in any region of the world
 - Terminate and provision again at any time, preserving allocated elastic IP, hostname and the automatically generated LetsEncrypt certificates
 - Create your Jitsi AMI with one click for even faster provisioning
+- [A CLI](cli) to create and provision an instance with one command

 ## Installation